Baskar15082000/life-skills-track/NoSql.md

 ## Abstract

 This technical paper presents an in-depth investigation into the adoption of NoSQL databases to address performance and scaling issues in project environments.
-The study evaluates five prominent NoSQL databases—MongoDB, Cassandra, Redis, Neo4j, and DynamoDB—analyzing their key features, use cases, and performance characteristics.
-The objective is to provide project teams with valuable insights into selecting the most suitable NoSQL solution based on specific project requirements.
+The study evaluates five prominent NoSQL databases they are MongoDB, Cassandra, Redis, Neo4j, and DynamoDB.To analyzing their key features, use cases, and performance characteristics to provide most suitable NoSQL Databases solution based on project requirements.

 ## 1. Introduction